All About Cruising

 Before diving into cruise line policies, it's crucial to understand the distinction between service animals and emotional support animals (ESAs).
 The Americans with Disabilities Act (ADA) clearly defines a service animal as a dog (or in some cases, a miniature horse) that is individually trained to do work or perform tasks to assist a person with a disability.
 These tasks can be a wide range of things, from guiding someone who is blind to alerting someone with seizures to an oncoming episode.

 Emotional support animals, on the other hand, provide comfort and emotional support but are not trained to perform specific tasks.
-While ESAs can be incredibly beneficial for their owners’ mental well-being, they are not covered under the ADA and therefore cruise lines are not obligated to accommodate them.
+While ESAs can be incredibly beneficial for their owners' mental well-being, they are not covered under the ADA, and therefore, cruise lines are not obligated to accommodate them.

 Knowing this distinction is essential when planning your cruise with a service animal.
 Cruise lines are required by law to make reasonable accommodations for service animals, but the same doesn't apply to ESAs.